Ann Fisher-Wirth

 Ann Fisher-Wirth (born 25 January 1947) is an American poet and scholar, based at the University of Mississippi.
 She has won several teaching awards, including Liberal Arts Outstanding Teacher of the Year (2006), Humanities Teacher of the Year (2007), and the Elsie M. Hood Award (2014).
 Her poetry has received numerous awards, including several Pushcart nominations and a Pushcart Special Mention.

 Early life

 Fisher-Wirth is the daughter of a career Army officer and an English teacher.
 She was born in Washington, D. C., and lived as a child in Germany, Pennsylvania, and Japan before her father retired from the Army and her parents decided to move to Berkeley, California.

 Education

-She earned a B.A. degree, magna cum laude, in English from Pomona College in 1968; an M.A. degree in English and American literature from Claremont Graduate School in 1972; and a Ph.D. in English and American literature from Claremont Graduate Schoolin 1981.
+She earned a B.A. degree, magna cum laude, in English from Pomona College in 1968; an M.A. degree in English and American literature from Claremont Graduate School in 1972; and a Ph.D. in English and American literature from Claremont Graduate School in 1981.